 Preparing for tooth extraction can be excruciating, dreading the day of your appointment as it comes closer to arriving.
 The anxiety and fear you feel as you approach the extraction date should be the worst of it.

-Generally, tooth extraction is much less unpleasant than most patients anticipate.
+Generally, tooth extractions in Greeley, CO are much less unpleasant than most patients anticipate.

 A tooth extraction should be painless.
 After the application of an anesthetic, you should feel no pain.
 If pain persists before or during the procedure, let your dentist know.
 It is our priority to make sure that your experience is as pleasant as possible.